-Step 2) Unzip the package and run the executable redsn0w file in administrator mode, if you are on Windows, while if you are using Mac, simple double click to launch it.
+Step 2) Unzip the package and run the executable redsn0w file in administrator mode, if you are on Windows, while if you are using Mac, simply double-click to launch it.

 Step 3) Choose Jailbreak, select Cydia and enter DFU Mode.